Paying Is A Pain

 “You’re giving up?”

 Anodyne became alert as he spun around to see where the soft voice came from.

-Assuming he was hearing voices, he returned to his limp position, emptying his mind once again he returned to relaxing.
+Assuming he heard voices, he returned to his limp position, emptying his mind once again.
+He returned to relaxing.

 “You used to be mad.”

 Anodyne spun around again, this time looking around intently.

 “But now you are weak.”

 “What happened to the rage?
 Where is your madness?
 We watched you lose them both.”

 “You may be right about the madness, but I still have plenty of rage.”